noahehall/theBookOfNoah/web_technoligies/core/push_notifications/push_notifications.md

 ## setup
 	1.	user is asked for and provides consent to receive notifications from your application
 	2.	service worker registration workflow completes
-	3.	service worker creates and sends a push notification subscription to your backend
+	3.	service worker creates a push notification subscription and sends the endpoint it receives to your backend
-	4.	your backend saves the subscription
+	4.	your backend saves the subscription endpoint for later use to push messages back to the service worker

 ## pushing: backend -> frontend
 	1.	backend sends a message to a saved subscription